sfmskywalker/Orchard-Off-The-Grid/Layouts/03 - Chapter 1 - Introduction to Layouts.md

 ## Introduction to Layouts
-The release of Orchard 1.9 introduced
+The release of Orchard 1.9 introduced a new module called **Orchard.Layouts**.
-In this chapter, we'll see what **Orchard.Layouts** module brings to the table and why (and when) we should use it.
+In this chapter, I will introduce you to what this module is and why it was created.

 ### Defining Layouts
 Layouts are everywhere.
 You find them in newspapers and magazines, in the office and your living room.
 Cities, planets and the universe all have a layout.
 Elements, objects and shapes that are placed in a particular position relative to each other, are said to be part of a layout.